William Orrick III: Federal judicial service

-On June 11, 2012, President Barack Obama nominated Orrick to be a United States District Judge for the United States District Court for the Northern District of California, to the seat vacated by Judge Charles R. Breyer, who assumed senior status on December 31, 2011.
+On June 11, 2012, President Barack Obama nominated Orrick to be a United States district judge of the United States District Court for the Northern District of California, to the seat vacated by Judge Charles Breyer, who assumed senior status on December 31, 2011.
 The American Bar Association's Standing Committee on the Federal Judiciary, which rates the qualifications of federal judicial nominees, unanimously rated Orrick "well qualified" for the judgeship (the committee's highest rating).
 The Senate Judiciary Committee held a hearing on Orrick's nomination on July 11, 2012.
-His nomination was reported out of committee on August 2, 2012 by a 12–6 vote.
+His nomination was reported out of committee on August 2, 2012, by a 12–6 vote.
 However, his nomination was blocked by Senate Republicans, and on January 2, 2013, his nomination was returned to the President, due to the adjournment sine die of the Senate at the end of the 112th Congress.
 The next day, January 3, 2013, he was renominated to the same office.
-His nomination was reported by the Senate Judiciary Committee on February 28, 2013 by a 11–7 vote.
-The U.S. Senate confirmed his nomination on May 15, 2013 by a 56–41 vote, with three senators not voting.
+His nomination was reported by the Senate Judiciary Committee on February 28, 2013, by a 11–7 vote.
+The U.S. Senate confirmed his nomination on May 15, 2013, by a 56–41 vote, with three senators not voting.
 The confirmation vote was mostly on party lines, with all Democrats and three Republican Senators (Jeff Flake, Susan Collins, and Lisa Murkowski) voting to confirm Orrick and all other Republicans voting against confirmation.
 He received his commission the following day.
+He assumed senior status on May 17, 2023.

 As a federal judge, Orrick established chambers in the Phillip Burton Federal Building in San Francisco.